Thom-J-H/Capstone2_Harvard_edX/README.md

 * if(!require(tidyverse)) install.packages("tidyverse", repos = "http://cran.us.r-project.org")
 * if(!require(caret)) install.packages("caret", repos = "http://cran.us.r-project.org") # etc

 Which will ensure that if someone is missing the needed packages, the packages will be installed from CRAN so that the RMD runs without terminating by error.
+(Please see [Packages_Required_Set_up.R](https://github.com/Thom-J-H/Capstone2_Harvard_edX/blob/master/Packages_Required_Set_up.R)).

 This is an excellent suggestion, so I will update the script and the RMD (by 15 March 2019) for future use/reference.
 I will also take one last crack at fixing any typos or infelicities of expression in the report, even though the project has received **full marks** (50 out of 50) and for all practical purpose is done: [certificate earned!](https://courses.edx.org/certificates/670fdf3fe3e948f890134889fa55676d)